 For me, one of the hard parts of being a parent was not swearing.
-It was a great way to vent frustration since I was 12 years old.
+It’s a great way to vent frustration that I’ve had since I was 12 years old.
 That year the school principal heard me yell, “Dammit!” and slam my locker door closed.
-I got away with just a stern warning and learned the power of bad words in the hands of a kid who got good grades.
-I even expanded my vocabulary to include Spanish swear words that I learned from the Venezuelan exchange student.
+He only gave me a stern warning.
+I learned the power of bad words in the hands of a kid who got good grades.
+My Spanish vocabulary included swear words that I learned from the Venezuelan exchange student.

 Yet, I knew I had to set a good example and shouldn’t swear in front of my children.
 Plus, I wasn’t ready to explain the meaning of those words.
 It wasn’t satisfying to replace my favorite swear word with “firetruck,” so I tried less-used swear words that felt just as rewarding.
-I turned to a phrase that always made me duck and check for lightening bolts, “Goddammit.”
+Saying “Goddammit” always made me duck and check for lightening bolts.
 It was especially effective when you pushed it out through clenched teeth like a rumble of dark, smoky car exhaust.

 I wasn’t ready to explain the wrath of God either, so I converted it to “God Bless!”
 This phrase resounded whenever I stepped barefoot into something squishy, had to deal with the toilet not working again, or discovered my kids (well, mostly Kay) had found my private stash of chocolate and cleaned me out.

 “God Bless!” came out of me with a growling sensation similar to a dog who did not want to share his bone and I can’t believe my children didn’t repeat it with the same tone.
 Then again, what mother was going to confront me that my child dared to yell “God Bless!” to her child on the playground, no matter what tone they used.